 NATO’s contributions to the development of non-binding guidance and commitments

 Clarity on how these rules are to be applied to ASAT weapons will be crucial before any potential escalation of conflict beyond Earth, especially as ASAT weapons can come in many forms (including D-ASAT weapons, cyber-attacks and radio frequency ASAT weapons).
-NATO Allies have been at the forefront of laying the groundwork for the development of norms of military activities in the space domain through measures taken both unilaterally and at the UN.
+NATO Allies have been at the forefront of laying the groundwork for the development of norms of military activities in the space domain through measures taken both unilaterally and at the United Nations.
 NATO has brought together expert opinion to help promote deeper understanding of how we can tackle these emerging threats and Allies’ are often first to commit to responsible behaviours.

 In the UN, a UK-sponsored United Nations General Assembly (UNGA) Resolution (A/RES/76/231) on 30 December 2021 established an Open-Ended Working Group (OEWG), giving it the remit to, “make recommendations on possible norms, rules and principles of responsible behaviours relating to threats by States to space systems.”
 As the work of the OEWG comes to an end, reports on the work of the group have been mixed.
-One joint statement from many of the participating states welcomed the progress which had been made, whilst other commentaries reveal a substantial void between States over fundamental concepts underpinning the work of the OEWG.
+One joint statement from many of the participating states welcomed the progress which had been made, whilst other commentaries reveal a substantial void between states over fundamental concepts underpinning the work of the OEWG.

-The adoption of A/RES/76/231 was followed in 2022 by a resolution introduced by the United States, which called for a ban on the testing of D-ASAT weapons (A/RES/77/41).
+The adoption of A/RES/76/231 was followed in 2022 by a resolution introduced by the United States, which called for a ban on the testing of direct-ascent ASAT (D-ASAT) weapons (A/RES/77/41).
 Despite support from 150 countries, the resolution was opposed by Russia, China, and Iran, along with five other States.
 Despite the lack of success in achieving agreement, these attempts at obtaining broader international consensus represent important first steps towards achieving universally recognised rules of engagement.

 The path ahead — important next steps

-It is vital for NATO Allies to engage with commercial satellite providers to ensure our core space infrastructure remains guarded against the prospect of attack.
+The threat posed by the failure of NATO strategic rivals to distinguish between civilian and military targets makes it vital for NATO Allies to engage with commercial satellite providers to ensure our core space infrastructure remains guarded against the prospect of attack.
 The Alliance continues to facilitate these industry connections through its Defence Innovation Accelerator for the North Atlantic (DIANA).

 NATO Allies must also continue their important work in the United Nations Office for Outer Space Affairs to develop guidelines governing the use of ASAT weapons.
 Such rules should recognise the vital benefits that the development of new space technology can offer, and help to promote the development of technologies that the Alliance can use to protect itself against threats to and from outer space.
 Only a collaborative approach will produce helpful regulations that promote responsible behaviour whilst facilitating the development of these new technologies.

-NATO Allies control more than 50% of active satellites orbiting Earth, and although the Alliance’s space mandate may only be several years old, the careful development of NATO’s space policy will have a positive impact on the safety and security of the Alliance’s infrastructure in space for many decades to come.
-NATO has shown tremendous leadership in this important new domain, and the discussions that took place at the Vilnius summit this year make clear that the Alliance will continue to lead policy development in this field.
+NATO Allies control more than 50% of active satellites orbiting Earth, and although the Alliance’s space mandate may only be several years old, the careful development of NATO’s space policy will have a positive impact on the safety and security of the Alliance’s operations in space for many decades to come.
+NATO has shown tremendous leadership in this important new domain, and the discussions that took place at the Vilnius Summit this year make clear that the Alliance will continue to lead policy development in this field.